 Leland, C.G., FUSANG: The Discovery of America by Chinese Buddhist Priests in the Fifth Century.
 N.Y., Barnes & Noble, 1973.

-Clicking the third link below will open a complete, free online PDF version of Leland's book.
+Clicking the first link directly below will open a complete, free online PDF version of Leland's book.

 FUSANG: THE DISCOVERY OF AMERICA BY CHINESE